-To the best of my knowledge, the Federal Supreme Court (Bundesgerichtshof) decision of 1 March 2021 is the first one dealing with one of the procedural issues arising after Brexit, namely the question of security for costs to be posted by British plaintiffs in German proceedings pursuant to Section 110 German Code of Civil Procedure (Zivilprozessordnung, ZPO) if the proceedings were already pending before the United Kingdom’s withdrawal from the European Union became effective.
-Implicitly, the Federal Supreme Court also addresses the question of whether “old” multilateral treaties such as the 1968 Brussels Convention or bilateral treaties such as the 1960 British-German Convention were revived after Brexit.
+To the best of my knowledge, the Federal Supreme Court (Bundesgerichtshof) decision of 1 March 2021 is the first one dealing with one of the procedural issues arising after Brexit, namely the question of security for costs to be posted by British plaintiffs in German proceedings pursuant to Section 110 German Code of Civil Procedure (Zivilprozessordnung, ZPO).
+In this case, proceedings were already pending before the United Kingdom’s effective withdrawal from the European Union.
+Implicitly, the Federal Supreme Court also addresses the question whether “old” multilateral treaties such as the 1968 Brussels Convention or bilateral treaties such as the 1960 British-German Convention were revived after Brexit.

 The claimant, domiciled in the UK, brought a patent annulment action in Germany before Brexit became effective.
 The German Patent Court (Patentgericht) found in the applicant’s favour.
 In its appeal, the defendant defends the patent only in modified versions.
 Before the appeal court, a hearing has been scheduled for for 6 April 2021.